 I've written a number of essays about travels that have remained unpublished because I ran out of steam.
 One needs to have an enormous amount of faith and confidence in their work in order to make it through the whole process of tedious manuscript revision dozens of times over, and then stomach the lengthy solicitation process.
 With new travels and new territory to cover, I can't always keep up the same energy for the past.
-Here are a few essays that never quite made it to the final stages, and yet I have a certain fondness for them.
-So I've brought some out of the attic, so the speak, to post here on my blog where I have the freedom to post whatever I want!
-Most of the pieces here from China I wrote for an ethnographic documentary ... the project, a book, didn't quite pan out, so I've decided to give some of the chapters exposure here on my blog.
+Here you will find (1) essays that never quite made it to the final stages, and yet I have a certain fondness for them, (2) a few essays written for other peoples' travel blogs that have since been discontinued, (3) essays I originally wrote as chapters for an ethnographic documentary on a Chinese village ... the project, a book, didn't quite pan out, so I've given some chapters exposure here on my blog (where I can also include a lot of photos).
 To read my published essays, see my writing website HERE or by pressing the pretty blue "Literary SKJ" button above.

 The Eve of Battle: Traditional Village Lands Changing on China's Loess Plateau location China.
 The land of China's Loess Plateau is changing, succumbing to desertification, and pushing the traditional cave-home villages from its belly into the winds of modernity, down a path with no ancestors.